Luukkee/ChessBot/README.md

 - **Improving Model Performance**: Continue refining the model's architecture and training process to push its performance closer to the target Elo of 2000.
 - **Version 2.0**: The next version will incorporate new training data and potentially a deeper model architecture to improve positional understanding and long-term planning.
 It might even take advantage of Reinforcement Learning.
-- **Web Integration**: The engine will soon be available to play online, with a web interface where users can challenge the bot in real time.